Preschool Behavior Support in NYC & Westchester

 Preschool behavior challenges encompass a wide range of difficulties that young children ages 3-5 experience as they navigate early childhood development.

-These challenges often include frequent tantrums or meltdowns, aggressive behaviors like hitting or biting, attention-seeking patterns, difficulty following directions, problems with transitions, emotional dysregulation, and struggles with peer interactions at preschool or kindergarten.
+These challenges often include frequent tantrums or meltdowns, aggressive behaviors like hitting or biting, attention-seeking behavior in preschoolers and kindergarteners, difficulty following directions, problems with transitions, emotional dysregulation, and struggles with peer interactions at preschool or kindergarten.

 While some challenging behavior is developmentally normal during the preschool years, persistent patterns that interfere with family functioning, learning, or social development benefit from professional support.